What Finish To Use For Wooden Coasters?

 There are a number of lacquer types, and although we will not go into great detail, we will mention them:

-Nitrocellulose, originally used as a car finish in the 1950s, and now often used to finish high-end musical instruments.
-It dries to a high gloss finish and gives a rich luster and patina to some woods.
+Nitrocellulose was originally used as a car finish in the 1950s and is now often used to finish high-end musical instruments.
+It dries to a high gloss finish and gives some woods a rich luster and patina.

 Acrylic, also developed in the 1950s, is used on lighter-colored woods like maple and ash.
 It dries to a water-white color and does not color with age.